enatsek/Debian-Ubuntu/nginx.md

 ```

-Enable the site and reload Nginx daemon
+Enable the site and reload Nginx:

 ```
 sudo nxensite srv6
 sudo systemctl reload nginx
 ```

-Now you can visit ```http://srv6.386387.xyz``` to see our new site.
+Access the site at `http://srv6.386387.xyz`.
+No access logs will be recorded.

-If you want to disable error logs too, you can change the following line in the site config:
+To also disable error logging:

 ```
    error_log /var/log/nginx/srv6.error.log;